-The park also has its own lodge, where two-person rooms start at $107 a night, as well as four-person private cabins, which run for $158.
-More rustic cabins kept up by volunteers are available to rent in advance for as little as $70 a night.
+The park also has its own lodge, where two-person rooms start at $119 a night.
+More rustic cabins kept up by volunteers are available to rent in advance for as little as $60 a night.

 The scenic Great Smokies are an amazing destination for camping, hiking, horseback riding, zip-lining and nature photography — and entry to the park is completely free.

 Within the park, Cades Cove and Roaring Fork have historic homesteads that have been preserved, and you can explore the mountains’ geology on the Alum Cave Trail.

 In nearby Gatlinburg, take a free tour of the Ole Smoky Moonshine Holler distillery or the Sugarlands Distilling Company, and get $5 samples of the good stuff.
 The Smoky Mountain Winery offers free tastings of its award-winning wines.

 Gatlinburg's one-of-a-kind Alpine Slide runs 1,800 feet down Mount Harrison, offering unparalleled mountain views for $7 per person.